SalishSeaCast/docs/code-notes/salishsea-nemo/simple-domain.rst

 ****************************

 This page provides instructions on how to build a simplified two-dimensional version of the Salish Sea model.
-The two-dimension model is based on a simplifed bathymetry profile along the domain's thalweg.
+The two-dimensional model is based on a simplifed bathymetry profile along the domain's thalweg.
-A simplified model allows for quick sensitivity tests to mixing parametrizations and resolution.
+A simplified model allows for quick sensitivity tests of mixing parametrizations and resolution.

 New NEMO Configuration
 ----------------------
 The first step is to create a new NEMO configuration.
 Here we will define parameters such as number of grid points and resolution.
-These intructions explain how to create a new configuration called :kbd:`SalishSea2D`
+These instructions explain how to create a new configuration called :kbd:`SalishSea2D`

 1. In :kbd:`NEMO-code/NEMOGCM/CONFIG`, create directory for the new configuration.